5.7 vs 9mm: Has the 9mm Finally Been Replaced?

 5.7mm vs. 9mm: Differences and Similarities

-The 5.7 was developed to replace the 9mm, which is a challenging task.
-So we should expect it to outperform the 9mm in nearly every aspect we test.
+FN Herstal developed the 5.7 to replace the 9mm: a challenging task.
+If FN Herstal succeeded, then we should expect the 5.7 to outperform the 9mm in nearly every measurable aspect.

-Don't count on the 9mm to go down without a fight.
-There's a reason it's been so popular for the last 100+ years.
-It has many dedicated fans that'll be difficult to convince to switch no matter the outcome of this article.
+Don't count on the 9mm to go down without a fight, though.
+There are good reasons why it’s stayed so popular for over 120 years.
+Convincing its many fans to switch will prove challenging no matter the conclusion of this article.

 Cartridge Specs

-The 5.7x28mm is the smaller cartridge in diameter, but it's longer than the 9x19mm Parabellum.
+The 5.7x28mm cartridge is narrower but longer than the 9x19mm Parabellum.

-If you're looking for a small but powerful round like many law enforcement and government agencies, the 5.7 easily wins this matchup.
+If you're looking for a small yet powerful round – like many law enforcement and government agencies currently are – then the 5.7 easily wins this matchup.

 Recoil

-Neither caliber is known as a heavy recoil round.
-That's often one significant advantage argued by 9mm enthusiasts in the 9mm vs. 45 debate because follow-up shots are more accurate when there is less recoil.
+Neither cartridge is known for having heavy recoil.
+Fans of the 9mm often argue that this is one significant advantage in the 9mm vs. 44 ACP debate, as follow-up shots tend to be more accurate when there is less recoil.

 Trajectory

-Since both calibers were designed for handguns and submachine guns, their trajectories will not be as impressive as the 5.56 NATO or other calibers intended for long-range shooting.
+Since both rounds are designed for handguns and submachine guns, their trajectories will not be as impressively flat as those belonging to cartridges intended for long-range shooting.

-At close range, the differences in trajectory are minimal.
-However, the faster bullet of the 5.7 ammo has a flatter trajectory as we increase the distance to the target than the bulkier 9mm rounds.
+At close range, differences between these rounds' trajectories are minimal.
+However, the faster bullets of 5.7 ammo exhibit flatter trajectories than the bulkier 9mm rounds as distance to the target increases.

-The 9mm was initially designed to be lethal out to 50 meters.
-While the 9 mil is lethal past 50 meters today, the trajectory of the bullet doesn't allow for it to be an effective long-range round, even in a carbine.
+The 9mm was designed to be lethal out to 50 meters.
+While it is technically lethal beyond that range, the bullet's trajectory doesn't allow it to be effective at long range – even when fired from a carbine.

 The 5.7 was developed to effectively pierce body armor at 200 meters.
-To accomplish this, it needs a flat trajectory so it can be accurate out to that distance.
+It needs a flat trajectory to be accurate at that distance – the reason why it wins this category.

 Accuracy

-The more recoil a gun has, the less accurate the average shooter will be because they anticipate the recoil and jerk instead of squeezing the trigger.
+The more recoil a gun has, the less accurately the average shooter will fire it.
+This is partly because the shooter will anticipate heavy recoil, thus jerking the trigger instead of steadily squeezing it.

 Stopping Power